 Players will often only experience some of your work, depending on their choices in the game, which is very different to the linear experience of reading a novel from start to finish.
 How do you know where to concentrate your efforts?

 A number of ways.
 Sometimes we have stats, so we can pay more attention to the route most travelled, or tweak the options to balance out the ratios.
 Sometimes it’s common sense (I know fewer people will explore the vegetarian branches in Talos, because there are fewer vegetarians).
 And the nice thing about having niche branches is that their simple existence is usually a big feeling reward.
 Someone catered for this rare interaction/behaviour, and the game reflected it, however briefly.

-Does interaction give people a deeper connection to the writing and story?
+Does interactive storytelling give people a deeper connection to the writing and story than traditional storytelling?